TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/UserTSconfig.rst

 =========================================

 All properties from Page TSconfig can be **overridden** in User TSconfig by prepending the property name with `page.`.

-When a Page TSconfig property is set in **User** TSconfig that way, no matter, if in the TSconfig field of a group or a user, it **overrides** the value of the according **Page** TSconfig property.
+When a Page TSconfig property is set in **User** TSconfig that way, regardless of whether it is in the TSconfig field of a group or a user, it **overrides** the value of the according **Page** TSconfig property.

 To illustrate this feature let's say the action :guilabel:`Web > Info > Localization Overview` has been disabled via Page